haryati75/autocomplete-app/readme.md

 ## Frontend feature
 - Technology: React
 - use Axios library (with AJAX technologies) to call REST APIs to Server
-- Autocomplete - using debounce and throttle
+- Autocomplete - using debounce and throttle to limit API calls during typing of input text
 - JWT Access Token
 - Navigation between getting keypass and enable search
 - port: 3000